Going soft during sex can be devastating to your relationship. Found out why this is happening and how you can fix it.

 Just focus on fixing any of the underlying issues and, when you're ready, get back in the saddle!

-Dr. Jordan Soper is a Licensed Psychologist, AASECT Certified Sex Therapist, and Owner of The Center for Sexual Health and Wellness in Las Vegas, NV.
+Dr. Jordan Soper is a Board Certified Psychologist, AASECT Certified Sex Therapist, and owner of The Center for Sexual Health and Wellness in Las Vegas, NV.
 Dr. Soper’s areas of expertise include evidence-based treatment for sexual health and functioning disorders, anxiety, and trauma with diverse populations including military/Veterans, first responders, police officers, members of the LGBTQ+ community, young professionals, students, therapists, sexual assault survivors, and members of the BDSM/Kink/Fetish community.
 She is passionate about education, advocacy, and using humor to decrease shame and stigma around mental and sexual health concerns.

 Absorption Pharmaceuticals LLC (Promescent) has strict informational citing guidelines and relies on peer-reviewed studies, academic or research institutions, medical associations, and medical experts.
 We attempt to use primary sources and refrain from using tertiary references and only citing trustworthy sources.
 Each article is reviewed, written, and updated by Medical Professionals or authoritative Experts in a specific, related field of practice.
 You can learn more about how we ensure our content is accurate and current by reading our editorial policy.